Sydney-Informatics-Hub/selectio/README.md

 ## Usage

+There are multiple options to compute feature selection scores

-Feature selection scores can be either computed directly using the class Fsel, e.g.
+Option 1) computed directly using the class Fsel, e.g.

 ```python
 from selectio.selectio import Fsel